frasertweedale/notes-redhat/design/freeipa-cert-profiles.rst

 Upgrade
 =======

-The upgrade process ensure that essential and other "pre-canned" profiles are installed and enabled.
+The upgrade process ensures that essential and other *included profiles* are installed and enabled.

 Dogtag instances must be configured to use LDAP-based profiles, so that they are replicated.
 This involves setting